vivaria/edisonrul.ing/docs/source/cards/arcana-force-i-the-magician.md

-# ARCANA FORCE I - THE MAGICIAN
+# Arcana Force I - The Magician

 > ① When this card is Summoned, toss a coin: ● Heads: When a Spell Card is activated, this card's ATK becomes double its original ATK until the End Phase of that turn. ● Tails: When a Spell Card is activated, your opponent gains 500 Life Points.